jonahsnider/bootleg/readme.md

 ## Testing

-Unit tests are in the `test` folder.
+Unit tests are written alongside the files they are testing.
 You can run the tests with the `test` script:

 ```sh